sst/sst/www/docs/resource-binding.md

 ## How it works

 When a resource is bound to a Lambda function, the resource values are stored as environment variables for the function.
-In the above example, the bucket name is stored as a Lambda environment variable, named `SST_Bucket_bucketName_myBucket`.
+In our example, the bucket name is stored as a Lambda environment variable named `SST_Bucket_bucketName_myBucket`.

 At runtime, the `@serverless-stack/node/bucket` package reads the value `process.env.SST_Bucket_bucketName_MyBucket` and makes it accessible via `Bucket.myBucket.bucketName`.

 SST also stores a copy of the bucket name in [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 In this case, an SSM parameter of the type `String` is created with the name `/sst/{appName}/{stageName}/Bucket/MyBucket/bucketName`, where `{appName}` is the name of your SST app, and `{stageName}` is the stage.
-The parameter value in this case is the bucket name stored in plain text.
+The parameter value is the name of the bucket stored in plain text.

 Storing the bucket name in SSM might seem redundant.
-But it provides a convenient way to fetch all the bound resources used in your application.
+But it provides a convenient way to fetch all the bound resources in your application.
 This can be extremely useful for testing.
-This isn't possible when using Lambda environment variables and we are going to see why in the [next section](#resource-binding-or-lambda-environment-variables).
+This isn't possible when using Lambda environment variables and [we are going to see why](#resource-binding-or-lambda-environment-variables).

 ---

 #### Binding sensitive values

-When binding resources containing sensitive values, placeholder values are stored in the Lambda environment variables.
-Actual values are only stored inside AWS SSM.
-At runtime, the values are fetched from SSM once when the Lambda container first boots up.
+When binding resources that contain sensitive values, placeholders are stored in the Lambda environment variables.
+The actual values are stored inside SSM.
+At runtime, the values are fetched from SSM when the Lambda container first boots up.
 And the values are cached for subsequent invocations.
-This is the case with [`Config.Secret`](./config#secrets).
+This is similar to how [`Config.Secret`](config.md#secrets) works.

 ---

 ## Cost

-Resource binding values are stored in AWS SSM with the _Standard Parameter type_ and _Standard Throughput_.
-This makes resource bindings [free to use](https://aws.amazon.com/systems-manager/pricing/) in your SST apps.
+Resource Binding values are stored in AWS SSM with the _Standard Parameter type_ and _Standard Throughput_.
+This makes it [free to use](https://aws.amazon.com/systems-manager/pricing/) in your SST apps.

 ## FAQ